 The limit of identification of landings is the landing of Pacific cod by AFDF member's vessels at recognised ports where appropriate recording and monitoring of landings may take place.
 There are no known risk factors after the point of landing that may influence subsequent chain of custody assessments.
 Chain of custody should begin from the first point of sale.

 13.5 Eligibility to enter Chain of Custody

-To be eligible to carry the MSC logo, product from the certified fishery as defined in 1.1 must enter into separate Chain of Custody certifications after the first point of sale.
+To be eligible to carry the MSC logo, product from the certified fishery, as defined in 1.1, must enter into separate Chain of Custody certifications.

 13.6 Target eligibility date